Fitness Training

 This is an exercise that places the shoulder joint into the dislocation position and the range of motion puts unnecessary stress on the rotator cuff tendons of the shoulders.

 Many trainees may experience injuries from this behind-the-neck movement.
-As with before stick with dips and bench presses for your shoulder work.
+It is best to stick with dips and bench presses for your shoulder work.

 Related Pages